DataDog/documentation/content/en/real_user_monitoring/mobile_and_tv_monitoring/setup/android.md

 1. Navigate to [**Digital Experience** > **Add an Application**][1].
 2. Select `android` as the application type and enter an application name to generate a unique Datadog application ID and client token.
 3. To instrument your web views, click the **Instrument your webviews** toggle.
 For more information, see [Web View Tracking][2].
-4. To disable automatic user data collection for either client IP or geolocation data, use the toggle button for those settings.
+4. To disable automatic user data collection for either client IP or geolocation data, use the toggles for those settings.
 For more information, see [RUM Android Data Collected][3].

    {{< img src="real_user_monitoring/android/android-new-application.png" alt="Create a RUM application for Android in Datadog" style="width:90%;">}}